 Patagonia Men's Bivy Down Jacket

-Warm, water-resistant down jacket that provides the perfect combination of functionality and durability.
+Warm, water-resistant, recycled down jacket that provides the perfect combination of functionality and durability.

-- Made of 100% nylon plain weave (51% recycled) with a DWR (durable water repellent) finish insulated with 600-fill-power 100% recycled down reclaimed from used down products
+- Made of 100% nylon (51% recycled) plain weave with a DWR (durable water repellent) finish and insulated with 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products)

 - Full-zip jacket with zip-through stand-up collar

-- Features nylon plain-weave shell with cotton-like look and feel with a reinforced yoke that offers an extra barrier for weather protection
+- Features nylon plain-weave shell with a cotton-like look and feel, and a reinforced yoke that offers an extra barrier for weather protection

-- Two insulated, side-entry handwarmer pockets with snap-button closure for security and lined with microfleece for next-to-skin comfort; interior left-chest security pocket with zipper closure
+- Side-entry handwarmer pockets are insulated, lined with soft microfleece and have snap-button closures for security; interior left-chest security pocket with zipper closure

 - Fixed, self-fabric cuffs